Table Of Contents

 Understanding Mold on Shoes

-- Cladosporium: Typically olive-green to brown or black in color, commonly found in both cool and warm locations.
+- Cladosporium: Olive-green to brown or black, adaptable to both cool and warm environments.

 Health Risks of Mold on Shoes